tanvi-v/exadata-ansible/notes/to_do.md

 - pdb

-Tuesday: Fix Error, make sure key_by works, see if "null" works
+Tuesday: see if "null" works as a variable being passed in
 Wednesday: Add in the additional fields to be null